ufuomasamson/skysaver/README.md

 ## 🧪 Testing

-### Payment Testing
+### Payment Testing (Development Only)
+**Note: The application is now configured for LIVE payments.
+Only use test cards in development mode.**

-Use Paystack test cards:
+For development testing, use Paystack test cards:
 - **Visa**: 4084084084084081
 - **Mastercard**: 5200000000000007
 - **Verve**: 5060000000000000005

+**⚠️ PRODUCTION WARNING**: In production, all payments are processed with real money using live Paystack API keys.

 ### Debug Endpoints
-- `http://localhost:3000/paystack-debug` - Check Paystack setup and test payments
+- `http://localhost:3000/paystack-debug` - Check Paystack setup and configuration
 - `http://localhost:3000/payment-test` - Test payment flow with currency conversion
 - `http://localhost:3000/test-supabase` - Test database connection